The practice of spirituality and social engagement by Brigid Reynolds and Sean Healy - 2002

 a) Establish the present social reality through research and dialogue.
 After reflection in the light of the Gospel highlight the areas that need transformation.
 Prioritise the areas on which it is possible to work given the resources available

-b) Articulate an alternative vision of society with specific tar
+b) Articulate an alternative vision of society with specific targets for change.

 c) Devise action that will move society towards the targets identified.